shane0/shane0.github.io/docs/buddhism/basics.md

 | Signless               | All phenomena are without any inherent characteristics or signs                 |
 | Aimlessness            | There is no ultimate goal or purpose                                            |
 | satori bodhi Nirvana   | The ultimate goal of Buddhism, a state of liberation from suffering and rebirth |

+## signlessness

+Buddhist signlessness in Sanskrit is called animitta.
+It is the third of the three marks of existence, along with impermanence and suffering.
+Animitta refers to the absence of any inherent signs or marks in phenomena.

+In Buddhism, it is believed that all phenomena are empty of any inherent nature or essence.
+This means that there is no such thing as a permanent, unchanging, or independent entity.
+Everything is constantly changing and evolving, and everything is interconnected.

+Animitta is often described as the realization that all phenomena are empty of any inherent meaning or significance.
+This does not mean that phenomena are meaningless, but rather that their meaning is dependent on the context in which they arise.

+Animitta is a difficult concept to grasp, but it is an essential part of Buddhist practice.
+It is said that when we achieve animitta, we will find true wisdom and enlightenment.

+## aimlessness

+Aimlessness in Buddhism is called Apranihita or uncommittedness or wishlessness in Sanskritapraṇihita अप्रणिहित.
+It is a form of "concentration" in some schools of Buddhist meditation.
+It is a state of mind where you are not attached to any particular goal or outcome.
+You are simply present in the moment, observing your thoughts and feelings without judgment.

+Aimlessness is not the same as laziness or apathy.
+It is not about giving up on your goals or dreams.
+It is about letting go of your attachment to them.
+When you are aimless, you are free to enjoy the journey, even if you don't know where you are going.

+Aimlessness can be a difficult concept to grasp, but it is an essential part of Buddhist practice.
+It is said that when we achieve aimlessness, we will find true happiness and enlightenment.

+## suttas

+- Dhammacakkappavattana Sutta (The Setting in Motion of the Wheel of Dhamma): MN 26
+- Anatta Sutta (The Non-Self Sutta): MN 3
+- Nibbida Sutta (The Extinction of Suffering Sutta): MN 22
+- Satipatthana Sutta (The Four Foundations of Mindfulness Sutta): MN 10
+- Samadhi Sutta (The Factors of Concentration Sutta): MN 12
+- Khandha Sutta (The Five Aggregates Sutta): MN 22
+- Anicca Sutta (The Impermanence Sutta): MN 27
+- Dukkha Sutta (The Suffering Sutta): MN 3
+- Metta Sutta (The Loving-Kindness Sutta): MN 117
+- Upekka Sutta (The Equanimity Sutta): MN 121

 ## universal truths